 Storage Tiering.
 What is it?

 An integral part of the storage array, storage tiering is used to migrate cold blocks from hot, expensive tiers to lower-cost cheaper ones.
-The problems arose when primary vendors began marketing these as data archiving solutions.
+The problems arose when primary vendors began marketing these as data tiering and archiving solutions.
+Read the post What You Need to Know Before Jumping into the Cloud Tiering Pool.

 What are the downsides?